blackburn2601/dropcrypt/README.md

 # DropCrypt

-A secure, end-to-end encrypted messaging system.
+A secure, end-to-end encrypted messaging system with a modern, integrated frontend.

 ## Features